 Our control panel empowers you to efficiently manage your container.
 This includes the ability to start, stop, and restart it, as well as gaining instant access to the terminal without the need for an SSH connection.

 The control panel also offers insightful graphical representations of your container’s resource usage and provides a comprehensive view of all running processes for seamless management.

 Upon generating your container, you will receive a password via Direct Message.

 This password can be changed at your discretion, and you have the flexibility to modify it as many times as necessary.

 To change your container’s password, execute the following command:

 /x cmd: echo "root:newpasswordhere" | chpasswd

-Additionally, you can log in through SSH and use default Linux commands like this:
+Furthermore, you can alter the password by logging in through SSH and employing default Linux commands as shown below:

 /privacybefore submitting the command.